penguinpowernz/rackdis/README.md

     -h, --help                Display this help message.
 ```

 All of these commands are optional.
 The hard coded configuration has sane defaults.
 Specifying a configuration file would override those defaults.
 Specifying a command line options from above overrides everything.
-Speaking of configuration files, here's what one looks like:
+Speaking of configuration files, here's what one looks like (with the aforementioned sane defaults specified):

 ```yml
 ---